P3PSIE/p3psie.github.io/README.md

 **Export your playlist:**
 1. Click the **download icon** in the playlist section
 2. A JSON file will be downloaded (e.g., `music-hub-playlist-2025-01-15.json`)
-3. This file contains your entire playlist with all tracks and metadata
+3. This file contains:
+   - Your entire playlist with all tracks and metadata
+   - Your YouTube API key (so you don't need to re-enter it)
+   - Volume preference and other settings

 **Import a playlist:**
 1. Click the **upload icon** in the playlist section
 2. Select your previously exported JSON file
-3. Confirm the import - your playlist will be replaced with the imported one
+3. Confirm the import - your playlist and settings will be restored

+**What gets imported:**
+- ✅ All playlist tracks (replaces current playlist)
+- ✅ YouTube API key (if included in export)
+- ✅ Volume preference
+- ✅ Other user settings

 **Use cases:**
-- Transfer playlist from phone to desktop (or vice versa)
+- Transfer everything from phone to desktop (or vice versa)
-- Backup your playlist before making changes
+- Backup your playlist and settings before making changes
-- Share your entire playlist with friends via file sharing
+- Share your entire setup with friends via file sharing
+- Move to a new device without losing your configuration

 ### Method 2: Shareable URL